In parts of the literature the fundamental groupoid, and more generally the fundamental ∞-groupoid, is called the Poincaré groupoid.

 For any in the first homotopy group of based at arises as the automorphism group of in :

-So the fundamental groupoid is an improvement on the idea of the fundamental group, which gets rid of the choice of basepoint.
+So the fundamental groupoid gets rid of the choice of basepoint for the fundamental group, and this is valuable for some applications.
 The set of connected components of is precisely the set of path-components of .
 (This is not to be confused with the set of connected components of , sometimes denoted by the same symbol.
 Of course they are the same when is locally path-connected.)

 Mike Shulman: Could you say something about what topology you have in mind here?
 Is the space of objects just with its original topology?